joshpetras/minesweeper/README.md

 ### Play

 ```
-// To play Minesweeper, we will create instances of MineSweeperGame in the command line.
+// To play, we will create instances of the Minesweeper Game in the command line.

 // For example:
 // In the command line, navigate to the lib directory and run `node`